recharts/recharts/README.md

 All the components of Recharts is clearly separated.
 The lineChart is composed by x axis, tooltip, grid, and line items, and each of them is an independent React Component.
 The clear seperation and composition of components is one of the principle Recharts follow.

 ## Contribution

+We'd love :heart: to hear what you think we should build.
+Please create a issue to write your usage or ideas.

 We are looking for like-minded people who share the same idea about Recharts.
 The goal of this project is create more flexible charting library for React community.